poorsquinky/resume/resume.md

 ### 2015-2024 (present): NextGen Healthcare, Irvine, CA
 #### Manager, Application Delivery (2019-present)
-Recruited into a leadership role for the expanding DevOps team, with a broader impact across multiple development teams
+Recruited into a leadership role for the expanding DevOps team, with a broader impact across multiple development teams.

 * Enabled dozens of development teams to self-manage AWS infrastructure by leading platform migration and architecture modernization efforts